 Fairlawn Foundation is dedicated to improving health and health care by supporting innovative projects, rooted in evidence-based practice, that strive to produce demonstrable outcomes.
 Beginning in 2017, the Foundation is focused on innovative projects that address mental health needs in our community.
 View Guidelines

-The purpose of the Fallon/OrNda Community Health Fund is to advance projects that increase access to healthcare or health promotion services that address the social determinants of health.
+The purpose of the Fallon/OrNda Community Health Fund is to advance projects that increase access to healthcare and/or health promotion services for vulnerable residents of Worcester County – by creating and expanding outreach services, removing barriers to care, and encouraging sustainable care coordination.
 View Guidelines

 Youth for Community Improvement (YCI) is an advisory committee of Greater Worcester Community Foundation comprised of area high schools students.
 Areas of interest change annually in response to the priorities of these youth leaders.
 View Guidelines